-1 Sharing earning power in the community: The Cavil
+6.1 Sharing earning power in the community: The Cavil

+Here the context is that of sharing within a group which has some social bond.
+An essential element is that the members of this community have some personal contact with each other.
 There are many third-world communities which have producer cooperatives organised around common resources like fishing.
-How access is determined to these resources can be problematic, when some parts of the 'common-wealth' are more productive than others.
+How access is determined to these resources can be problematic, when some parts of the 'commonwealth' are more productive than others.
 Members of the cooperative allocated to the best fishing grounds stand to make the best living.
 A widespread practice, as reported in Lobe & Berkes (2004) is that the grounds are shared out by means of a lottery.
 This is called the padu in the case of fisheries in Kerala, South India.
 I had intended to use the example of the padu to illustrate how communities share valuable resources with the help of random distribution: It is contemporary, widespread and has been used for a long time.
 However, it is remote, and many cultural differences might intrude; it would also be quite difficult to do any follow-up research.
+(Details of the padu are given at the end of this chapter).
 Instead, I have chosen a very well-documented local example of random distribution from the past.
-In a what amounted to a workers' cooperative, this was how coalminers were allocated to workplaces in the Durham mines during Victorian and later times:
+In what amounted to a workers' cooperative, this was how coalminers were allocated to workplaces in the Durham mines during Victorian and later times: